 Keep in mind that there are limitations and exclusions in your policy that may apply.
 Coverage for things like debris removal, jewelry or other structures on your property may be limited.
-That is why it is important to ready your insurance policy.
+That is why it is important to read your insurance policy.

 You have a contractual obligation to mitigate your damages so further damage doesn’t occur.
-It may take a few days or more for an adjuster to come inspect your home after a loss occurs.
-For example, if your roof was damaged and would allow rain to enter your home in its damages state, do a temporary fix to that part of the roof so further damage won’t happen until an adjuster comes out to look at your home.
+It may take a few days or more for an adjuster to come to inspect your home after a loss occurs.
+For example, if your roof was damaged and would allow rain to enter your home in its damaged state, do a temporary fix to that part of the roof so further damage won’t happen until an adjuster comes out to look at your home.

 You have a contractual obligation to provide your insurance company proof of the amount of your loss in the form of receipts or estimates.
 While this may be cumbersome, the company can require this.
-A handwritten note with an estimate of the expenses that does not come from a vendor, store or contractor will not be adequate.
+A handwritten note with an estimate of the expenses that do not come from a vendor, store, or contractor will not be adequate.
 You must be able to provide evidence to support your claim for damages.
 For example, if you are claiming additional living expenses you must support this with hotel receipts.